 - Place the ditra on top of the mortar.
 No need to wait for it to dry!

 Laying Tile in the Bathroom

 Before we could spread the mortar, we had to figure out the best placement for the tile.
 We used this tile suction cup to easily move tile around and play with the placement.
 It makes moving large, heavy tile easier to maneuver.

 We left a square undone around the toilet.
 It makes no sense to painstakingly cut tile into a circle when it’s not going to show.
-I showed a bit of the shiplap yesterday and explained a bit about my reasoning for green.
-I love the green so much.
-It really makes it feel special and it doesn’t look like every other house with shiplap.
+Our toilet will sit on the tile and not the unfinished portion, so it will be level.

 The tile and the green together make my heart sing.

 You might also like:

 - Tile Backsplash Installation